Human migration: Forced migration

+Rejected migrants

+Where migrants' entry or continued residence within their intended host country is refused, they are liable to be returned or repatriated, usually against their will.

 Transit migration

 Transit migration is a highly debated term with no official definition.
 The common understanding is that it describes immigrants who are in the process of moving to an end goal country.
-The term was first coined by the UN in 1990 to describe immigrants who were traveling through countries surrounding Europe to end up in a European Union state.
+The term was coined by the UN in 1990 to describe immigrants who were traveling through countries surrounding Europe to end up in a European Union state.
 Another example of transit migrants is Central Americans who travel through Mexico in order to live in the United States.

 The term "transit migration" has generated a lot of debate among migration scholars and immigration institutions.
 Some criticize it as a Eurocentric term that was coined to place responsibility of migrants on states outside the European Union; and also to pressure those states to prevent migration onward to the European Union.
 Scholars note that EU countries also have identical migrant flows and therefore it is not clear (illogical or biased) why it is only migrants in non-EU countries that are labeled as transit migrants.
 It is also argued that the term "transit" glosses over the complexity and difficulty of migrant journeys: migrants face many types of violence while in transit; migrants often have no set end destination and must adjust their plan as they move (migrant journeys can take years and go through several stages).

 In November 2025, more than a dozen NGO rescue ships operating in the Mediterranean suspended all communication with the Libyan coast guard, citing an escalation in violent interceptions of asylum seekers at sea and their transfer to camps where torture, rape, and forced labor are rampant.
 The 13 search and rescue organizations described their decision as a rejection of the increasing pressure exerted by the EU.